searchstax/searchstax-cloud-connector-for-sitecore/README.md

 Install-Module powershell-yaml
 ```

-## Running the script
-***The script currently does not handle Two-Factor Authentication.
-If you have TFA enabled in SearchStax, please disable it first to use the script.
-Since the script needs to run only once during setup, you can enable back the TFA once the setup is done***

 In order to run the script, first you have to update the config file
 ### Config File